10 Northumberland Road, near the main shopping area. Close to Haymarket metro station.

 Beers: The bar serves it's own City Tavern Ale and Bar Hound Ale and 8 other cask ales including, Deuchars, Hobgoblin and Theakstons Pale Ale.
 Other beers on tap include Heineken, Morretti, Fosters, Theakston Dark Ale and Murphys.
 Hector's Cloudy House Cask cider, Strongbow and Strongbow dark fruit cider is also on offer.
 An extensive range of foreign bottled beers, spirits (gins, malts and rums), cocktails and wines available.

-Meals: Breakfast Menu Daily Menu Bar Bait Menu Sunday Menu Veggie Menu Children's Menu Buffet/Canape Menu Wedding Breakfast
+Meals: Breakfast Menu Daily Menu Sharing Planks Menu Bar Bait Menu Sunday Lunch Menu Children's Menu Buffet/Canape Menu Wedding Breakfast

 Special Deals: Bar bucket list from 2.30pm - 5.50 pm - buy 5 bottles of beer and get sixth free.
 Wine o'clock from 2.30pm - 5.30pm buy 2 glasses of wine and get rest of the bottle free.
 City Tavern Ale £2.95 a pint.